iodepo/OceanBestPractices/ingest/README.md

 ### Creating the Document Index

-Create a new document index in an Elastic Search cluster using an HTTP request `PUT documents` and the mapping found in [Documents Mapping](../ingest/open-search/documents-mapping.json).
+Create a new document index in an ElasticSearch cluster using an HTTP request `PUT documents` and the mapping found in [Documents Mapping](../ingest/open-search/documents-mapping.json).

 ### Creating and Populating the Percolator Index

 First we need to create the `terms` index in Elasticsearch.
 This index will be used to store objects that map to individual terms in our triple store.
 This index represents the queries we want our documents to match.
 To learn more about how the Elasticsearch Percolator works take a look at the [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/percolator.html).

 To create this index you can execute the following HTTP request on your Elasticsearch host: